-Convertible securities risk - convertible securities typically pay current income as either interest (debt security convertibles) or dividends (preferred stocks).
-A convertible's value usually reflects both the stream of current income payments and the value of the underlying common stock.
-The market value of a convertible security performs like that of a regular debt security; that is, if market interest rates rise, the value of a convertible usually falls.
-Convertible securities with longer maturities tend to be more sensitive to changes in interest rates, usually making them more volatile than convertible securities with shorter maturities.
+Convertible securities risk - the value of convertible securities may fall when interest rates rise and increase when interest rates fall.
+The prices of convertible securities with longer maturities tend to be more volatile than those with shorter maturities.
 Value also tends to change whenever the market value of the underlying common or preferred stock fluctuates.
-The Fund could lose money if the issuer of a convertible security is unable to meet its financial obligations or goes bankrupt.
+A Fund could lose money if the issuer of a convertible security is unable to meet its financial obligations.